opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - Default Grafana Username is `admin`
     - The decoded password should translate to `prom-operator` which is the default grafana password.

-??? image "Image - Prometheus page and Grafana Dashboard"
+??? image "Image - Prometheus UI and Grafana Dashboard"

 ---
 <br><br><br>

-??? code-file "Install & Configure Node-Exporter on linux"
+??? code-file "Dele-Later - Install & Configure Node-Exporter on linux"

     ## Install & Configure Node-Exporter on linux